gyuha/vite-plugin-svgr-indexer/README.md

 - Monitors SVG files in specified directories.
 - Automatically generates index.ts files when SVG files are added, deleted, or modified.
 - The generated index.ts file imports all SVG files as React components and exports them.
+- Creates separate index.ts files for each subdirectory, importing only the SVG files in that directory.
+- Supports adding a prefix to component names (e.g., `Icon` prefix: `arrow.svg` → `IconArrow`).

 ## Example